SolChaos/WHSTechNotes/journal.md

 # September 30, 2025
 The meme originates from NBA.
 It means "leaving quickly" or "get lost".
 LaMelo Ball posted 67 in a tweet in it went viral.
 And soon this spreaded fast like brainrot.
 I for one am not a part of this trend as I've been heavily against stupid trends and brainrot.
 So thankfully nothing bad, just another passing trend ready to die off in a few months.

+# October 6, 2025
+Here's how I would run the school.
+I would still obviously have the no cell phones in class but during lunch you can since that's your break time.
+Secondly, during school hours, ai shouldn't be allowed unless after school or google searches.
+As for games, I'll allow if it's afterschool or when the student is done.
+If any of these are used as a teacher's assignment, then during that wait time, it'll be allowed, but once the teacher no longer allows the assignment to be turned in, then those things I mentioned will go back into place.